 The Birth of Kanban

-Toyota’s engineers came up with a simple technique to achieve these goals.
-They were using a whiteboard divided by columns to visualize work process and work items were displayed through cards, moving through the different stages of production.
 From Japanese, Kanban is literally translated as signboard or visual signal.
-If a Kanban board is constructed and functioning properly, it would serve as a traffic light system, as it shows where the bottlenecks are in the process and what keeps the workflow from going smooth.
+The simplest Kanban board has three columns – “Requested”, “In Progress” and “Done”.
+If it is constructed and functioning properly, it would serve as an information radiator, as it shows where the bottlenecks are in the process and what keeps the workflow from going smooth.

 The 4 Core Principles of Kanban